arjdev69/collect_data_web/README.md

     * Running docker: ./docker/access_docker.sh

-    * Running shell file: ./run_project.sh
+    * Running shell file: ./settings.sh

+    * Run: ./run.sh

+    * If Error: Error: That port is already in use.
+Solution: kill -9 -1 in your terminal.

+    * Otherwise access: localhost:8000.

 ## Step without docker